 We only work with the very best.
-Our vetting process can be over two years long, and the people we choose are in high demand.
+Our vetting/hiring process can be over two years long, and the people we choose are in high demand.
 So much so that recruiters from big tech are continually trying sneaky new tricks to try and steal them away.

-Generally, our people fit into one of these three categories:
+Our people fit into one of these three categories:

 The more complicated digital business becomes, the greater the depth of skill required for each service.